Table of Contents

 Teams Communications Support Engineer

 Communications Support Engineer is a second-level support role suited to people on your Service Desk or Helpdesk team.
 The Communications Support Engineer is essential if you leverage Teams Calling, as they primarily monitor and troubleshoot call issues.
 You should have at least one Support Engineer available as an escalation point at all times.
-For smaller organisations, your Teams Communications Administrator might fulfil the Support Engineer role.
+For smaller organisations, your Teams Communications Administrator might fulfill the Support Engineer role.

 Teams Communications Support Specialist